tylervvo/katacoda-scenarios/dd-201/runbook1.md

 ## Adding a Notebook
 In your navigation bar, find the Notebook icon and click “New Notebook”, or go to https://app.datadoghq.com/notebook.
 Give it a name like `Debugging Spree Services`{{copy}}.
+Notebooks support Datadog graphs from all data sources along with markdown cells to provide context.
+Add a cell by hovering over the `+` button.

-Let’s start by adding an overview of your services.
+Let’s start by adding an overview of your services in a new markdown cell.
 You can paste this overview that a teammate has already written.

 ```{{copy}}
 ## Service Overview